AlejandraLLI/pds-2019/README.md

 ##### Processing the data

 To process data, we automatized the sql queries through the *moma.py* file.
 This file has 8 modules that help to create the different schemas and tables in PostgreSQL.
-This modules are:
+These modules are:
 1. create-schemas
 2. create-raw-tables
 3. load-moma